yiisoft/yii2/docs/guide-zh-CN/structure-extensions.md

 ### Installing Extensions Manually <span id="installing-extensions-manually"></span>

 In some rare occasions, you may want to install some or all extensions manually, rather than relying on Composer.
-To do so, you should
+To do so, you should:

 1. download the extension archive files and unpack them in the `vendor` directory.
 2. install the class autoloaders provided by the extensions, if any.